nmfs-opensci/container-images/README.md

 How can I use container images?
 JupyterHubs, Codespaces, GitLab, Binder, VSCode on your laptop (need Docker or Podman installed).
 We are working on templates to show you how to use these in a Codespace to add a computational environment right to your Codespace without building it.

+## To creating Dockerfiles

+These are the main base images.
+They are variants of the Openscapes images.
+See `images/coastwatch` and `images/jupyter-base-notebook` for simple examples.
+Then see the next section on adding images.

+* R verse `ghcr.io/nmfs-opensci/container-images/py-rocket-base:4.3.3-3.10`
+* Python+R geospatial `ghcr.io/nmfs-opensci/container-images/py-rocket-geospatial:4.3.3-3.10`
+* Python geospatial `openscapes/python`

-## To add images
+## To add images to the repository

-* Create new dir in `images` directory for your image .
-Add Dockerfile there.
+* Create new dir in `images` directory for your image.
+Add the Dockerfile there.
 * Create new `build-docker-mynewimage.yml` file in `.github/workflows` folder and make necessary edits in the file.
 It'll be obvious.
 * Push the changes and the docker image should build.
 Check the Actions tab to check progress and debug fails.
 * Once the image builds, you'll see it listed under packages in the right nav bar.

-See `images/jupyter-base-notebook` for a simple example using a `environment.yml` file

 ## To run images in a JupyterHub with 'bring your image'